Difference-in-Differences Designs: A Practitioner's Guide: Some additional DiD-related procedures

 \subsection{DiD setups with continuous or multi-valued treatments}

 Our paper focuses on binary treatments, but many treatments take multiple values or are even continuous.
-A number of recent papers have studied this particular type of treatment design; see, e.g., \citet{Callaway2021b, CallawayGoodmanBaconSantAnna2024} and \citet{deChaisemartin2022-continuous-treatment,deChaisemartinDHaultfoeuilleVazquezBare2024}.
+A number of recent papers have studied this particular type of treatment design.
+These include \citet{Callaway2021b, CallawayGoodmanBaconSantAnna2024}; \citet{deChaisemartin2022-continuous-treatment}; and \citet{deChaisemartinDHaultfoeuilleVazquezBare2024}.
 Here we focus on a two-period setting in which no unit is treated in period one and some units receive a treatment with varying intensities (or doses) in period two.
 Most of the key results that distinguish multi-valued from binary treatments are evident with two periods \citep{CallawayGoodmanBaconSantAnna2024}.

 We now need to define potential outcomes that reflect varying treatment intensity.
 We denote $Y_{i,t}(0,d)$ as potential outcomes for unit $i$ in period $t$ if they are untreated in period one and receive treatment dosage $d$ in period two.
-As we focus on setups where all units are untreated in period one, we simplify notation and index potential outcomes by treatment intensity in period two, i.e., $Y_{it}(d)=Y_{i,t}(0,d)$.
+As we focus on setups where all units are untreated in period one, we simplify notation and index potential outcomes by treatment intensity in period two; that is, $Y_{it}(d)=Y_{i,t}(0,d)$.
 An important feature is that $d$ is not restricted to $\{0,1\}$ and can take on richer treatment intensities instead.
-We denote the treatment dosage for unit $i$ as $D_i$ in period two and stress that, in this context, our notion of the treatment group is tied to units' treatment dosage, i.e., groups are defined by their treatment dosage in period 2.
+We denote the treatment dosage for unit $i$ as $D_i$ in period two and stress that in this context, our notion of the treatment group is tied to units' treatment dosage: groups are defined by their treatment dosage in period 2.

 A multi-valued treatment defines several different types of causal parameters that may be of interest.
 For instance, dose-specific average treatment effect parameters such as